Kobe16/cse15l-lab-reports/LabReport4.md

 ![Image](editing-file-with-vim-screenshot.png)
 ___

-5. I rerun the JUnit tests to demostrate that the tests are now successful.
+5. I rerun the JUnit tests to demonstrate that the tests are now successful.
 This time, I used the 'up' arrow keys on my keyboard to switch to the previous command that I used to run my tests.
 Since I had ran my tests right before using vim, they are easy to find.

 Input:
 `<up> <up> <enter>`